Difference Between Investment Banking and Management

 - Ability to plan and meet long-term financial objectives

-Till about a decade ago, investment banking was the undisputed choice of career in finance, offering rare growth opportunities and a near-glamorous appeal given the kind of high-end deals brokered by investment bankers.
+Till about a decade ago, investment banking was the undisputed choice of career in financeCareer In FinanceA appropriate degree, such as a B. Com, CPA, or MBA, is required to pursue a career in finance.
+Then one can choose from a variety of financial careers such as equity analyst, investment banking, asset management, risk management, corporate finance, and so on., offering rare growth opportunities and a near-glamorous appeal given the kind of high-end deals brokered by investment bankers.
 On the other hand, asset management was clearly not as competitive a field, but things have undergone a sea-change since, and today, asset management is considered on par with investment banking in every sense of the word.

 Due to an increasingly competitive market, employers prefer to hire certified and accredited professionals in asset management roles for the benefit of added credibility and expertise in a given area.
 On the other hand, the demand for investment banking professionals has also steadily gone up in the last few years and Fortune 500 companies continually look to enhance their expertise in the field.